Girl of My Dreams (Juice Wrld and Suga song)

-"Girl of My Dreams" is an English and Korean song by American rapper Juice Wrld and South Korean rapper Suga from South Korean pop group BTS.
+"Girl of My Dreams" is an English and Korean song by American rapper Juice WRLD and South Korean rapper Suga of BTS.
 The track was released as a standalone digital release on December 10, 2021, serving as the first promotional single from Juice Wrld's fourth and second posthumous studio album, Fighting Demons (2021).
 It serves as the second collaboration between Juice Wrld and Suga from BTS, with the two having collaborated previously on the 2019 single "All Night" from the soundtrack album BTS World: Original Soundtrack (2019).